SaraAlam/DigiPlanner/README.md

 **Technical Outline**

-The app consists of 9 java classes, 4 of which are be objects designed to store the information.
+The app consists of multiple java classes, 4 of which are **Spreads**.
+A Spread is a layout used to plan and organize certain aspects of one's life in a journal.
 Each of these 4 objects correspond to a display in the app.
-They create and maintain instances of their own javafx components.These 4 classes collectively have 4 additional helper classes.
-One class integrates the 4 objects.
-The main App class contains 12 instances of this integrating class/object, one for each month of the current year.
-File i/o code is written separately from these 9 classes.
-The following paragraphs describe the parts of these 9 classes that directly affect user experience:
+They create and maintain instances of their own javafx components.
+These 4 classes have additional helper classes.
+One class integrates each of their own java classes to help them maintain their data.
+The main `DigiPlanner.java` class contains 12 instances of `SpreadBundle.java` which packages 4 distinct instances of these spreads.
+File i/o code is written separately for all classes.
+The following describes each java class in more detail.

-Note: In all of the layout images below, the spots where the joyful leaf appears are reserved for images of our leaf mascot with different expressions on its face.
-Currently, we are in the process of designing different versions of our leaf mascot to customize the look of different tracker, todolist and journals in the App.

 1. `SpreadBundle.java`: This class creates an object that bundles the aforementioned objects together for a specific month.
 This does not hold any significant event-generating component.
-A Spread is a layout used to plan and organize certain aspects of one's life in a journal.
 The following class files `ToDoMonth.java`, `Tracker.java`, `Journal.java`, and `MonthlyHome.java` contain the code for displaying the relevant spread.

 2. `ToDoMonth.java`: This class creates and maintains the TableView of tasks added to the user.
 It also contains the Textfield for adding new tasks.